developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Wireless WAN Configuration - Data Warning Threshold

-This Managed Configuration allows an Administrator using an EMM to configure a threshold such that if the amount of WWAN data that has been used exceeds that threshold then a warning will be generated to the Device User.
+This Managed Configuration allows an Administrator using an EMM to configure a threshold such that if the amount of WWAN data that has been used exceeds that threshold then a warning is generated to the Device User.

 The threshold should be an integer value specifying the threshold amount of WWAN data, in megabytes (MB).